Self-Drive Or Atacama Desert Tours: Which is Better?

-Self-Drive Or Atacama Desert Tours: Which is Better?

 Renting a car in Chile is a simple and easy process, all you need is your booking confirmation, your passport and your driving license.
 Both your driving license and passport or ID documentation have to be from the same country.
 (I didn’t know this and found out the hard way).

 ↠ Waste little time with transfers and finding tours.
 You can rent a car at Calama airport or in the town centre after arriving by bus, which means that very quickly you’re on the road and on your way to your first amazing point of interest.
 If you only have 3 or 4 days this can be vital!

 For example, all tours head to the Tatio Geysers at the same unsociable hour of 4 am to arrive at sunrise.
 We opted to go later to have the place to ourselves and while the geyser fumes weren’t as strong, it was magical.
 Such an experience couldn’t have been possible on a tour.

-↠ You have to drive and a lot- if you are on a trip looking for complete rest and relaxation then driving may seem like too much.
-I personally know plenty of people who don’t like to drive when they’re on holiday.
-Distances in the Atacama Desert are big also, our average distance per day was about 230km (140miles).
+↠ You have to drive a lot- if you are on a trip looking for complete rest then driving may seem like too much.
+I know plenty of people who don’t like to drive when they’re on vacation.
+Distances in the Atacama Desert are big also, our average distance per day was about 230km (140 miles).

 ↠ Getting lost- as you don’t have a local driver or guide, you’ll spend a bit of time using Google Maps and occasionally getting lost, however, I believe this isn’t necessarily a bad thing and comes with the magic of exploring new places.

 We booked through ACE Rent a Car but the service was carried about by Econorent at Calama airport and I’m happy to recommend them.
-We always find the best car rental deals via RentalCars.com.
+We always find the best car rental deals via RentalCars.com or Discover Cars.